|

 EXPECTANCY

-life expectancy at birth for the Japanese was 76.57 years
+expectancy at birth for the Japanese was 76.57 years for

-representing increases of about 30 years each over the past
+increases of about 30 years each over the past six

 years for women in 1935.)

-increase is attributed to the fact that infant mortality
+is attributed to the fact that infant mortality rates and

 subsequent policies aimed at reversing the trend, the rate